Find yourself a brown sofa and a cat called Snowball; it’s time to check out the best Simpsons games of the year!

-Homer might not be the best dad and Bart might be a little cretin most of the time, but at the end of it all, the Simpsons help each other out through thick and thin and always seem to come through for each other.
+Homer might not be the best dad and Bart might be a little cretin most of the time, but at the end of it all, The Simpsons help each other out through thick and thin and always seem to come through for each other.

 Table of Contents